avanwouwe/citadel-browser-agent/doc/configuration.md

 * `maxUrlLength` : truncate URLs to which length (to prevent filling the logs too quickly)

 When specifying the logging level you can use the following log levels:
 * `TRACE` : low level events that are not necessarily user actions, for example `webRequest`.
-Not enabled by default.
+Not enabled by default
-* `DEBUG` : standard user actions, for example `webNavigation`
+* `DEBUG` : standard user actions, for example `webNavigation`.
+Events could be useful for DFIR, but are too frequent for a SIEM
 * `INFO` : standard user actions with potential security implications, such as `onDownload`.
-Also used for the shadow IT reporting
+Also used for reporting events.
-* `WARN` : risky user actions with potential security implications, such as unencrypted or non-standard protocols
+* `WARN` : potentially risky user actions with, such as unencrypted requests or invalid certificates.
+Perform a periodic statistical review.
-* `ERROR` : risky user actions that require investigation, such as visiting a blacklisted URL or ignoring a download warning
+* `ERROR` : risky user actions that require immediate investigation, such as visiting a blacklisted URL or ignoring a virus warning

 The special log level `NONE` is even higher than `ERROR` and is used for example to never log something or to mask all events.